 Irresponsibility.
 Nearly everyone is disappointed if not downright annoyed when people don’t respond to their email or voicemail.
 Yes, the recipient is probably busy and yes, that unanswered message probably isn’t the person’s highest priority, but it is irresponsible and rude to not respond, say within 24 or at most 48 hours, even if only to say, “Swamped.
 Get back to you in a day or two.”
 Of course, every situation is different, but it’s often wise to be tough although not mean with such a person.
 After say 48 hours, you might send an email with the subject line, “Following up.”
 The text might simply read, "I sent this two days ago and am disappointed you haven’t responded.”
 Not only does that make clear that you feel you deserve more respect, it sends a message to the person that may encourage more responsible behavior with you and with others.

-One more example of irresponsibility: a domestic partner who refuses, if only passive-aggressively, to hold up their half of what the partnership requires: income, parenting, and other domestic responsibilities.
+One more example of irresponsibility: a domestic partner who refuses, if only passive-aggressively, to hold up their half of what the partnership requires, such as income, parenting, and other domestic responsibilities.
 The partner who accepts weak excuses pays too big a price to their own life and reinforces the other partner’s irresponsibility.

 Too-lax parenting.
-Of course, as I’ve often written, expert consensus is that corporal punishment is always wrong.
+Of course, expert consensus is that corporal punishment is always wrong.
 And some children are so compliant by nature that being tough on them is foolish.
 But for the average and especially for the dangerously misbehaving child, firm limits with consequences is usually a wise antidote to likely metastasizing bad behavior.
 Most obvious is the teen who is abusing drugs.
-The wise parent is tough: Of course, the foundation should be set by trying to understand the abuse's basis, for example, the teen feels that his or her life isn’t worth caring about, and then you're trying to help.
+The wise parent is tough: Of course, the foundation should be set by trying to understand the basis of the abuse; for example, the teen feels that life isn’t worth caring about.
 Also foundational is discussing your hopes and fears for your child.
-But that usually need be supplemented by toughness: setting firm limits, which may include random drug testing, firmly enforced restrictions for bad behavior, and rewards for good.
+But that usually need be supplemented by toughness: setting firm limits, which may include random drug testing, firmly enforced restrictions for bad behavior and rewards for good.